SmartKidzee/new_portfolio/CONTRIBUTING.md

-# Contributing to Shreyas Garg's Portfolio
+# Contributing to Shreyas J's Portfolio

 Thank you for considering contributing to my portfolio project!
 This document provides guidelines and instructions for contributing.